 In this post, I tell you how much you can use Japan Rail Pass to explore in Kyoto.
 Continue reading →

-If you want to save the time and save your money to stay hotel, overnight transfer is the perfect solution.
-Especially most of travellers transfer among three major cities, Tokyo, Kyoto and Osaka.
-We have several ways to take overnight transfer among these cities by Japan Rail Pass.
-Let’s see how we can transfer.
+If you want to save the time and save your money to stay hotel, overnight transfer is considerable.
+Many travelers move among Tokyo, Kyoto and Osaka.
+We have a few ways to take overnight transfer among these cities by Japan Rail Pass too.
+I would like to tell about it in this post.
+Continue reading →

 Narita airport is mostly your gateway to explore in Japan.
 But Narita airport is not close to downtown Tokyo.
 You have to think about a transportation to downtown Tokyo.
 Let’s see which way is the best for you.
 Continue reading →